-are aqueous extracts of herbal combinations.
-They are generally used internally but may also be used for cleaning wounds and ulers or poured over certain parts of the body or as enema.
+Aqueous extracts of herbal combinations.
+They are generally used internally but may also be used for cleaning wounds and ulcers or poured over certain parts of the body or as an enema.

-They are medicated forms of ghee prepared by boiling ghee along with aqueous extracts or juices of herbs and powders of herbs.
+Medicated forms of ghee prepared by boiling ghee along with aqueous extracts juices and powders of herbs.
 They are generally used internally or in some cases externally as well.
-Ghritams form a very effective means to deliver medicines to areas of the body that can be penetrated only by fat soluble materials.
+Ghritams form a very effective means to deliver medicines to areas of the body that can be penetrated only by fat-soluble materials.

-are similar to ghritams with the main difference that they are prepared out of oils like Seseme oil, coconut oil, mustard oil, neem oil etc. They are generally used externally for massage on the body, head etc, but some of the tailams are also used internally.
+They are similar to ghritams with the main difference being that they are prepared out of oils like sesame oil, coconut oil, mustard oil, neem oil etc. They are generally used externally for massage on the body, head etc. but some of the tailams are also used internally.
 Tailams are also used for enema (Vasthi) and for nasal application (Nasyam).

 Plain powders of herbal combinations.
 They are used internally and well as externally based on the combination of herbs.